 During this pandemic, if a student develops symptoms of COVID-19, they will have to stay home for a period of time due to illness.
+(See Appendix B: When do I keep my child at home?)
 During this period, teachers will treat the situation just like any other illness in normal times.
-For this kind of situation, it is important to note that teachers will not be able to provide the level of home support that they offered from March to June 2020.
+For this